What is ADD / ADHD ?

 If a child has difficulty pointing their eyes in to read material (convergence), if they can’t physically focus (as you would focus a camera), or if they can’t sustain those activities, that then makes it difficult for the individual to maintain attention.
 More energy is needed for the visual system and there is then less energy to concentrate on reading.
 This then leads to a short attention span.

 As stated above, the abbreviation ADD stands for Attention Deficit Disorder.
 Attention means the ability to concentrate.
 A “deficit” means “a lack of”.
 ADD therefore means a lack of the ability to concentrate.
 If someone can’t physically maintain concentrating for whatever reason, they may be then labeled ADD.

-Before a diagnosis of ADD/ADHD is made, (or even once it has been made) and medications prescribed, parents and teachers should first consider a comprehensive eye examination with our Old Bridge eye doctor for their children.
+Before a diagnosis of ADD/ADHD is made, (or even once it has been made) and medications prescribed, parents and teachers should first consider a comprehensive eye examination for their children.
 Much is at stake in the event of a misdiagnosis.

 Some people dispute the effectiveness of vision therapy and say it has not been scientifically proven.
 Numerous scientific studies published in Optometry and Vision Science, Optometry: Journal of the American Optometric Association, American Journal of Optometry and Physiological Optics, Documenta Ophthalmologica and American Journal of Ophthalmology demonstrate that Vision Therapy is an effective treatment for vision problems including eye focusing, eye coordination, amblyopia (lazy eye) and strabismus (crossed eyes).